bevyengine/bevy-website/content/learn/book/introduction/features/_index.md

 ## Fast Iterative Compile Times

-* The examples can generally be iteratively compiled in less than 1 second (when using the LLD linker on nightly rust)
+* The examples can generally be iteratively compiled in 1-3 seconds (when using the LLD linker on nightly rust)